ymuichiro/quick_learning_symbol_en/01_introduction.md

 ## Target Audience

-- Newcomers to the Blockchain space who are looking to better understand the Symbol blockchain and experiment with it.
+- Newcomers to the Blockchain space who are looking to better understand the Symbol blockchain and experiment with it
 - Blockchain enthusiasts looking for practical use cases with examples
 - Educators & content producers seeking to understand and describe the Symbol blockchain or specific aspects of it
 - Anyone curious about how easy it is to build on Symbol